Samiul946/C-Number-Base-Converter/README.md

 ### 📜 License

-This project is licensed under the MIT License - see the `LICENSE` file for details.
+This project is licensed under the GNU Affero General Public License v3.0 - see the `LICENSE` file for details.

 ---